-This quick and easy recipe for Spaghetti With Mushroom Tomato Pasta Sauce is a simple vegetarian pasta dish which will see you through many a weeknight meals.
-This recipe will soon be added to your list of favorites!
+This quick and easy recipe for Spaghetti With Mushroom Tomato Pasta Sauce is a simple vegetarian pasta dish that will see you through many a weeknight meals.

 You can never go wrong with mushrooms, garlic, and wine.
 Put all that together with a good amount of spaghetti, add in a tomato sauce and you get this simple yet hearty and satisfying Italian dinner!